Attack Detection in Dynamic Games with Quadratic Measurements: Observer for Quadratic Measurements

 \subsection{Observer Design}

 Because the linear measurements are susceptible to attack, whereas the quadratic measurements are not, we use two observers: The first only uses linear measurements, and the second only uses quadratic measurements.
+Let $(\hat{x}^{L}_{k|k-1},\hat{x}^{L}_{k|k})$ and $(\hat{x}^{Q}_{k|k-1},\hat{x}^{Q}_{k|k})$ denote the prior and posterior state estimates of the linear and quadratic observers at time $k$, respectively.